-She is now excited to return to Indonesia, the country which confirmed her love of travel and conservation, to be our Volunteer Coordinator at The Samboja Lestari Orangutan Volunteer Project in Borneo for her third year.
+She is now excited to return to Indonesia, the country which confirmed her love of travel and conservation, to be our Volunteer Coordinator at the Samboja Lestari Orangutan Volunteer Project in Borneo for her eighth year.

 Michael - Managing Director

 Michael has been Managing Director of The Great Projects since 2011.
 His deep-seated love for travel and wildlife began many years ago after spending time in South Africa's Northern and Eastern Capes.
 Since then he has travelled all around the world but done most of his travelling through Africa and South-East Asia, where he has worked to set up conservation projects and support existing charities or NGOs in their conservation efforts.